pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 ---

 Day 13 or 14.
 Added my first new functionality to the codebase and released a PR.
 BTW the previous one got merged. one step at a time.
 I made the bug fixes to this one and a previous PR in defect dojo for a parser upgrade.
 This one's fixes worked, hopefully the docker doesn't show cock in the other one!
+I am bored now.
+I will make the documentation for the project proposal for Cysec.

+---

+Made a bunch of PRs yesterday, 1 more got merged.
+Told the moderator on slack to check my PR for the new feature in nettacker.
+Let's see how it goes, it's been a day, he hasn't reached back.

+He subtly hinted on implementing a version scanner along with normal port detection so I am now working on that.
+It's pretty crazy stuff, trying to imitate nmap as much as possible.

+---

+Day 16 or something I guess.

+Bruh this takes so much time!
+He said he'll review today but I am still waiting (granted the afternoon just started in London) but come on man.

+I have a good idea about what I wanna do next.
+I am trying to get two big things working

+1. Path building in URL during directory scans
+2. Version detection for port scanning